In this lesson, we will learn

 w1 × d1 = w2 × d2

-Sketching a diagram of the situation would also be helpful in solving lever problems.
+Sketching a diagram of the situation is usually helpful in solving lever problems.

 Solution: